scholarship

 “Unsilenced Past,” (with Jessica Marie Johnson), Debates in the Digital Humanities 2023 eds.
 Matthew K. Gold and Lauren F. Klein (Minneapolis: University of Minnesota Press, 2023.)

-“Forum on Eric Foner’s “The Causes of the American Civil War: Recent Interpretations and New Directions,” Civil War History 69, no. 2 (June 2023.)
+“On Eric Foner’s “The Causes of the American Civil War: Recent Interpretations and New Directions,” Civil War History 69, no. 2 (June 2023.)

 “Thick Women and the Thin Nineteenth Amendment,” Georgetown Journal of Law and Public Policy 20, no. 1 (Winter 2022): 1-17.